HouzuoGuo/laitos/doc/Command-processor.md

 - Use a strong password that is hard to guess.
 - All daemons capable of invoking app commands offer rate limit mechanism to reduce impact of brute-force password guessing.
   Pay special attention to the rate limit settings in individual daemon configuration.
-- Each laitos daemon will execute a maximum of 1000 commands per second, regardless of their rate limit configuration.
+- For prevention of brute-force guessing of password PIN via DDoS, each laitos daemon will execute a maximum of 1000 commands per second, regardless of their rate limit configuration.
 - Incorrect password PIN entry does not result in an Email notification, however, the attempts are logged in warnings and can be inspected via [environment inspection](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-inspect-and-control-server-environment) or [program health report](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-program-health-report).